flosSoftware/tinnitus_therapy/README.md

 It receives routed audio from the soundcard of your computer (for routing audio you need to install a specific program, see [Prerequisites](#prerequisites) below) and processes it:
 - first, an automatic equalizer redistributes audio energy between high and low frequency bands
 - second, a notch filter removes frequencies around your tinnitus frequency (so move the filter frequency slider to your perceived tinnitus frequency).
-If you don't know your tinnitus frequency just use a tone generator like the one at <a href="https://onlinesound.net/tone-generator" target="_blank">onlinesound.net</a> (the research paper mentions a more sopisticated protocol that has yet to be implemented in the program).
+If you don't know your tinnitus frequency just use a tone generator like the one at <a href="https://onlinesound.net/tone-generator" target="_blank">onlinesound.net</a> and annotate the frequency at which the generated tone is masked by your tinnitus (the research paper mentions a more sopisticated protocol that has yet to be implemented in the program).

 ## Prerequisites